changgyhub/computer-vision/README.md

 # Computer Vision
-Implementation of Computer Vision Models in Matlab, for UCI Course CS161 Computational Photography and Vision.<br>
+Implementation of Computer Vision Models in Matlab, for UCI Course CS 161 Computational Photography and Vision.<br>

+### Notes
+* This is an assignment for UCI Course CS 161.
+The lecturer (and/or the tutors) owns the copyright of the assignment requirements.
+* Do not copy contents of this repo for course assignments.
+You should take the responsibility for any form of plagiarism.

 ### 1. Warmup, Average Images and Demosaic